openstack/osprofiler/README.rst

           profiler.stop()                # send to collector -> trace_stack[-2:]
                                          # trace_stack.pop()

-      So with this information from collector, we can restore order and nesting of all points.
+      Having (pranet_id, id) from all trace points is enough to build a tree of nested trace points.

 * **What is actually send to to collector?**

-  Trace points are presented in collector as 2 messages (start and stop)
+  Trace points contain 2 messages (start and stop).
+These messages are send to collector:

   .. parsed-literal::
     {